 Local: Counties can impose a tax of 25¢ per \$500 of value (55 ILCS 5/5-1031).
 Some home-rule municipalities also impose real estate transfer taxes.
 The governing body of a home-rule municipality or county must hold a public hearing and referendum to impose or increase a local real estate transfer tax.
-A 2008 law allowed Chicago to increase its real estate transfer tax, without a referendum, by up to \$1.50 for each \$500 of value to help fund the Chicago Transit Authority.
-As of April 1, 2008, Chicago's rate was \$10.50 per \$1,000 of sale price.
+A 2008 law allowed Chicago, without a referendum, to increase its real estate transfer tax by up to \$1.50 per \$500 of value to help fund the Chicago Transit Authority.
+Chicago's rate is now \$10.50 per \$1,000 of sale price.

 Real estate transfer taxes are imposed by 35 states, at rates ranging from 1¢ per \$100 of price in Colorado to as much as 4% (1% state rate plus up to 3% in local taxes) of a property's value in Pennsylvania.
 Arizona charges \$2 per deed.
 In California and Louisiana, only local taxes apply.
-The table on the next page lists tax state rates, stated as percentages of price.
+The following table lists state tax rates, stated as percentages of price.